 Citizen Science Lead

 I co-developed and co-manage the current Citizen Science program at the California Academy of Sciences.
-My past research primarily focused on the evolutionary history of nudibranchs (sea slugs) and the evolution of color pattern in this group, but I am a broadly trained invertebrate zoologist, marine biologist, and biodiversity scientist.
+My academic research primarily focuses on the evolutionary history of nudibranchs (sea slugs) and the evolution of color pattern in this group, but I am a broadly trained invertebrate zoologist, marine biologist, and biodiversity scientist.
 I am interested in combining historical museum collections data and current observational data to understand climate and land use change.
 Core to my work is building and facilitating a community of naturalists working together to discover nature, in special places and in their everyday lives.
 I work with a team of volunteers to discover, document and monitor invertebrates and seaweeds in the intertidal habitats of central California, primarily along the Marin, San Francisco and San Mateo coasts.
 I am particularly interested in building a community of naturalists working together to discover nature in their backyards, local parks, sidewalk gardens, walk to school or work…anywhere we can.
 I lead a new Academy initiative to engage San Franciscans in discovering and documenting the City’s biodiversity.

 I believe citizen science is an excellent way to: